sdprogov/StepByStep/StepByStep/Readme.md

 # StepByStep App

-This is my submission to the Sparq exercise challenge.
+This is my submission to the Atlas Lift exercise challenge.

 ## Table of Contents
 - [Features](#features)